wanmengmercury/Kaggle-Google-Revenue-Prediction/README.md

 1. correlation analysis with a nonparametric approach
 - What factors are significantly correlated with the transaction revenue?
 2. prediction with gradient boosting models
-- How to predict the transaction revenue with some customer data?
+- How to predict the transaction revenue with google customer data?